cashubtc/nuts/CTF-split-merge.md

 The split operation allows users to deposit collateral and receive a complete set of conditional tokens.
 For every unit of collateral deposited, the user receives one token for each possible outcome collection.

-Conditions must be registered via `POST /v1/conditions` and partitions via `POST /v1/conditions/{condition_id}/partitions` ([NUT-28][28]) before splitting.
+Conditions must be registered via `POST /v1/conditions` and partitions via `POST /v1/conditions/{condition_id}/partitions` ([NUT-CTF][CTF]) before splitting.
 The wallet needs the keyset IDs returned by partition registration to construct `BlindedMessage`s.

 ### Endpoint